TIBCO Cloud™ Spotfire® User Guide

 Error bars based on absolute column values

 The data table below lists already calculated averages and estimated upper and lower errors in absolute values.
-By, for the 'Average' axis, setting the Upper error to the 'Absolute upper error' column and the Lower error to the 'Absolute lower error' column in a scatter plot, the error bars for each average value represent the actual values in the two error columns.
+By setting the Upper error to the 'Absolute upper error' column (for the 'Average' axis) and the Lower error to the 'Absolute lower error' column in a scatter plot, the error bars for each average value represent the actual values in the two error columns.

 Error bars based on absolute figures